 - In DC Universe Online the Nature power set turns the Player Character that uses it into a Nature Hero, at least in terms of powers.
 One of its skill sets allows the player to turn into different types of animals and the other grants control of plants.

 - Suikoden II has Kinnison, who can be recruited in the forest outside Ryukei Village, and Ayda, who hails from the Forest Village.
-As such, both archers have close ties to nature and are committed to defending their respective woodlands.
-So it's only natural that they took a liking to each other; particularly during the best ending, it's possible to get a bonus scene by recruiting Muku-Muku and the other 4 squirrels, where Ayda visits him in his forest, causing him to become nervous and blush.
+Both archers have close ties to nature and are committed to defending their respective woodlands.
+So it's only natural that they took a liking to each other; particularly during the best ending, where it's possible to get a bonus scene by recruiting Muku-Muku and the other 4 squirrels.
+Ayda makes a surprise visit to Kinnison's forest, causing him to become nervous and blush.

 - League of Legends has Udyr, who has the appearance of a Wild Man (dresses in animal pelts) and the living in isolation part of the trope.
 Rather than an animal companion, he has four Nature Spirit stances he can rapidly switch between in combat.
 His lore paints him in a more heroic light, using the animal spirits to preserve the balance of nature and to protect his homeland.